-

 International Seminar Week

-A highlight of the MSc International Management is the immersive International Seminar Week, offering you the chance to experience global business first-hand in the USA or Europe.
+A highlight of the MSc International Management is the immersive International Seminar Week, offering you the chance to experience global business first-hand in Europe.
+In AY 2026–27, the International Seminar Week will take place in Lisbon, Portugal.

 Over the course of this week-long trip, you will: